dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 <!-- the following content was used for the <details> portion above. leaving this here for legacy purposes
 **Metadata API authorization**

 To learn how to authorize requests to the Metadata API, review the [documentation](/docs/dbt-cloud-apis/metadata-querying#authorization) for more details.
-Metrics-specific queries work identically to existing Metadata API queries, so existing integrations used to fetch model metadata will work perfectly in the context of metrics.
+Metrics-specific queries work identically to existing Metadata API queries, so existing integrations used to query model metadata will work perfectly in the context of metrics.

 **Query the Metadata API**